Foreign relations of Myanmar: Bangladesh

 Historical relations between Myanmar and Bangladesh include centuries of trade, cultural interactions and migration between the kingdoms and empires of Bengal and the kingdoms of Burma, particularly Arakan.
 Most prominently this is visible in the Indic Buddhist culture of Burma that was transmitted often through Bengal resulting in the imprint of Indian (inclusive of Bengali) culture and civilization currently found in Myanmar.
 The two nations also share a heritage of colonial commerce during the British Empire.
 The Bengali community in Myanmar is present in Yangon and the Rakhine.
 In Bangladesh, a large population of Burmese ancestry resides in Chittagong and southeastern hill districts, including Rakhines and Bohmong, as well as Burmese-Bengalis.
 After the Bangladesh Liberation War in 1971, Burma became one of the first countries to recognise the independence of Bangladesh.

+However, the relationship between two countries deteriorated under Ziaur Rahman of Bangladesh.
+In April 1978, a large number of Rohingya refugees suddenly started arriving in Bangladesh.
+About 200,000 refugees arrived and took shelter during the month of June.
+In May 1979, Burmese president Ne Win visited Bangladesh.
+During his visit, the demarcation agreement between the two countries was signed on May 23.
+Towards the end of Rahman's presidency, Win and Rahman visited back and forth.

 The presence of 270,000 Burmese Muslim refugees (Rohingya people) in southern Bangladesh have often caused irritants in bilateral relations, which are generally cordial.
 A 40-year maritime boundary dispute in the Bay of Bengal was resolved by the two countries at a UN tribunal in March 2012.

 Bangladesh has sought transit rights through Myanmar, to establish connectivity with China and ASEAN through projects such as the proposed Chittagong-Mandalay-Kunming highway.
 The governments of both countries are also in discussions on the possible export of Burmese gas to Bangladesh, as well as setting up a joint hydroelectric power plant in Rakhine State.